riggles/riggles.github.com/_posts/2013-03-07-slightly-overstated-indeed.md

 layout: link
 ---

-It seems Google's WebM “open standard” video format is getting some unwanted attention; this time from the MPEG LA.
+It seems Google's WebM “open standard” video * format is getting some unwanted * attention; this * time from the MPEG LA.
 From [The Verge][1] (emphasis added):

-> When the WebM project was announced back in 2010, one (of) its selling points was that it was open and free of the licensing needs imposed by competitors like H.264.
-That may have been slightly overstated, however, as Google and MPEG LA have just entered into a licensing agreement covering the video codec at the heart of the format.
+> When the WebM project was announced back in 2010, one (of) its selling points was that it was open and free of the licensing needs imposed by competitors like H.264. _That may have been slightly overstated_, however, as Google and MPEG LA have just entered into a licensing agreement covering the video codec at the heart of the format.

 I think the words they were searching for are: *Totally bogus*.